peteroupc/html3dutil/doc/H3DU.SurfaceOfRevolution.md

  <a name='H3DU.SurfaceOfRevolution'></a>
 ### H3DU.SurfaceOfRevolution(curve, minval, maxval, [axis])

-A <a href="H3DU.SurfaceEval.md#H3DU.SurfaceEval_vertex">surface evaluator object</a> for a surface of revolution, which results by revolving an X/Y curve around an axis.
+A <a href="H3DU.SurfaceEval.md#H3DU.SurfaceEval_vertex">surface evaluator object</a> for a surface of revolution, which results by revolving a two-dimensional curve around an axis.

 This class is considered a supplementary class to the Public Domain HTML 3D Library and is not considered part of that